SC protects actor Alok Nath from arrest in Haryana marketing scam case

 A bench of Justices B V Nagarathna and R Mahadevan issued notice to Haryana Police and others on the actor’s plea.

-The top court had earlier granted protection from arrest to actor Shreyas Talpade in the case.

-Thirteen people, including actors and brand ambassadors Shreyas Talpade and Alok Nath, were booked on the complaint of 37-year-old Sonipat resident Vipul Antil.
+As many as 13 people, including actors and brand ambassadors Shreyas Talpade and Alok Nath, were booked on the complaint of 37-year-old Sonepat resident Vipul Antil.

 Antil alleged both the actors “promoted the Human Welfare Credit Cooperative Society Ltd, as brand ambassadors”.